 Price per person includes:

 Your river cruise doesn't depart until the evening, so you have the whole day to explore Memphis.
-We've included entrance to Graceland and legendary Sun Studio's - two Memphis must-dos.
+We've included entrance to Graceland - a Memphis must-do.
 If times allows you may wish to consider a visit to the emotive National Civil Rights Museum at the Lorraine Motel for a sombre, but fascinating look back at this era.
+Or take a tour of one of the most famous recording studios in the world - Sun Studios.

 After a day discovering Memphis, transfer from the Sheraton Hotel to the American Queen port and begin your voyage along the mighty Mississippi.